PilHliP211/Todoer/docs/v1_requirements_expanded.md

 - Admin can add a membership by phone number (creates user if not exists) and set role (admin/user).
 - Admin can list memberships for their task list; super admin can list any.
 - Admin can disable or change role for a membership; disabled members cannot authenticate or complete tasks in that task list.
+- Disabling a membership revokes active sessions for that task list immediately.
 - All membership changes emit audit events with actor and target recorded.

 ### EPIC 5: Task Creation and Assignment